Whirlpool Rapids Bridge

-The Whirlpool Rapids Bridge, commonly known as the Whirlpool Bridge or the Lower Steel Arch Bridge (before 1937), is a spandrel braced, riveted, two-hinged arch bridge that crosses the Canada–United States border, connecting the commercial downtown districts of Niagara Falls, Ontario, and Niagara Falls, New York.
+The Whirlpool Rapids Bridge, commonly known as the Whirlpool Bridge or the Lower Steel Arch Bridge (before 1937), is a spandrel braced, riveted, two-hinged arch bridge that crosses the Canada–United States border, connecting Niagara Falls, Ontario, and Niagara Falls, New York.
+The bridge currently carries the Amtrak–Via Rail Maple Leaf train service on its upper deck, and a roadway only for NEXUS members on its lower deck.

 This bridge is located approximately 1.5 km north of the Rainbow Bridge and about 2 km from the Falls.
 It was acquired by the Niagara Falls Bridge Commission in January 1959.
 Immediately upstream is the similar arch-style Michigan Central Railway Bridge, which has been out of service since 2001.